ClosedNon-Profit

 Who Can Apply

-Eligibility criteria for HIPPY includes children who are turning 4 years by the end of June and families who live in Inala or surrounding suburbs.
-Priority of access applies, with 75% of enrolled families required to meet one or more additional criteria: holding a health care card, the child being Aboriginal and/or Torres Strait Islander, the child residing in out of home care, having no income or receiving government support as the main source of income, being a single parent family, or speaking a language other than English at home.
+Eligibility criteria include children who are turning 4 years old by the end of June and families who live in Inala or surrounding suburbs.
+Priority of access applies, with 75% of enrolled families required to meet one or more additional criteria: holding a health care card, the child being Aboriginal and/or Torres Strait Islander, the child residing in out of home care, having no income or receiving government support as the main source of income, being a single parent family, or having a main language spoken at home other than English.

 What's Funded

-Home tutoring and parent-youngster interaction activities delivered through the HIPPY program for families with eligible children.
+Home tutoring and parent-youngster interaction support delivered through the HIPPY program.

 Expected Outcomes